-The scientific name for oaks, Quercus, is derived from two Celtic words - quer meaning fine and cuez meaning tree, which oaks are - fine trees.
-The aged trees are branched and spreading, creating an immense crown area.
+The scientific name for oaks, Quercus, is derived from two Celtic words: - quer meaning fine, and cuez meaning tree.
+Oaks are indeed fine trees.
+Branched and spreading, mature trees create an immense crown area.
 The oaks are unique in producing acorns for fruit.
-Their catkins (or flower groups) are separated into males and females, with both genders on the same tree.
+Their catkins (or flower groups) can be either male or female, with both sexes present on the same tree.
 They rely on the wind to assist in pollination.
 Oaks have extremely variable foliage, even on the same tree.
-Each species of tree also hybridizes with other species, adding to the variation seen in foliage.
-This variation can make identification difficult and sometimes impossible.
-In Pinnacles, three tree species - valley oak, blue oak and coast live oak - stand out.
+Each species of tree can hybridize (interbreed) with other species, adding to this effect.
+This variation can make identification difficult.
+At Pinnacles, three tree species—valley oak, blue oak and coast live oak —stand out.

 This oak may be the largest in North America and is unique to California.
 As suggested from its name, the valley oak is found primarily in open lowlands and flood plains.
 Only in these low areas will the valley oak find enough water to thrive.
 In Pinnacles, you will find this spectacular tree along the Bench Trail.
 Presence: uncommon.
 Tree: deciduous, up to 70 feet in height, light grey bark in large square sections.
 Leaf: deeply lobed, upper surface is shiny and dark green, lower surface is fuzzy dull green.